douglasgreen/outlines/languages/esperanto/vocabulary.en.md

 * energio - energy
 * energiplena - energetic
 * enfaldi - to tuck
+* enfermi - to lock up or imprison
 * enfronti - to confront
 * engaĝi - to engage
 * engaĝiĝi - to get involved